Upcoming Volunteer Opportunities (updated May 20, 2015)

 Volunteer in our vegetarian kitchen - more info

-Due to the physicality of kitchen work, we ask that kitchen volunteers be able to lift, carry, push or pull objects up to 30 pounds, and to work in a standing position for up to 4 hours.
+Due to the physicality of kitchen work, we ask that kitchen volunteers be able to lift, carry, push or pull objects up to 30 pounds, and to work in a standing position for the entirety of their shift.

 We are looking for volunteers to help in the kitchen from 9:00am-12:00pm on retreat closing dates.
 These are not cooking roles, but rather helping our kitchen staff clean-up after a retreat and ready the kitchen to welcome in new yogis.